DemocraciaEnRed/participes-app/README.md

 ### v2.2 (2023-02-01)

-* No migrations in this versionn
+* No migrations in this version
-* Major update in mapbox GL JS from v1.11.1 to v2.4.1, with this update we are able to use the new mapbox styles and the new mapbox studio.
+* Major update in mapbox GL JS from 1.11.1 to 2.4.1, with this update we are able to use the new mapbox styles and the new mapbox studio.
+* Updated mapbox-gl-draw plugin from 1.0.9 to 1.4.0.
 * NOTE: You should use the Style URL mapbox://styles/mapbox/light-v11 instead of the old style url mapbox://styles/mapbox/light-v10
 * Fixed some maps not getting the Mapbox API Key